Approximating Fixpoints of Approximated Functions: Value Functions of MDPs and Probabilistic Systems

 \begin{proofsketch} The full proof can be found in the appendix.

 \begin{itemize} \item Upper bound ($\lim_{n\to\infty}v_n^{\mathcal{F}^{\app}}\le \mu f_M$): Eventually, the approximating MDPs have the same maximal end components as the exact MDP, and we observe that each such maximal end-component can be merged to a singleton end-component (with loop) to obtain an over-approximation (\Cref{def:quotient-mdp} and \Cref{pr:MDP-has-fixpoint}).
 Now, an MDP with only singleton end-components can be over-approximated by $f_M\sqcup \id$, where $M$ is a simple MDP.
-We know that simple MDPs are \like~and that the sequence $(v_n^{\mathcal{F}^{\app}})$ is bounded whence we can conclude with \Cref{pr:mann-mdp-like}. \item Lower bound ($\mu f_M \le \lim_{n\to\infty}v_n^{\mathcal{F}^{\app}}$): Follows from \Cref{lm:lower}.\qedhere \end{itemize} \end{proofsketch}
+We know that simple MDPs are \like~and that the sequence $(v_n^{\mathcal{F}^{\app}})$ is bounded whence we can conclude with \Cref{pr:mann-mdp-like}.

+\item Lower bound ($\mu f_M \le \lim_{n\to\infty}x_n^{\mathcal{F}}$): The expected reward for an MDP $M$ is the maximum of the expected rewards for Markov chains $M^\pi$ over all policies $\pi$.
+In a Markov chain all states in an end-component have reward $0$.
+Fixing the value to $0$ in the states of an end-component gives us a power contraction with the same fixpoint.
+From this one can deduce that the true expected reward ($\mu f_M$) is always a lower bound for the result of the dampened Mann iteration.\qedhere \end{itemize} \end{proofsketch}

 \begin{proof} Let us write $v_n^{\app}$ instead of $v_n^{\mathcal{F}}$.
 We show that the cluster points of the sequence can be bounded from above and from below by $\mu f_M$, and then we conclude.

 First of all, observe that we can assume that all approximations $M_n$ have the same MECs which are in turn the MECs of $M$.
 In fact, by \Cref{as:mdp-setting}, the approximations $M_n$ are obtained by sampling and $T_n \to T$ (almost surely).
 Hence we can find an index $n_0$ such that for all $n \geq n_0$ $\Tr[]{s}{a}{s'} > 0$ if and only if $\Tr[_n]{s}{a}{s'} > 0$ and consider the iteration starting from $v_{n_0}^{\app}$.